 There is a note-taking tool present in the sidebar.
 Users can also add any website to the sidebar as a web panel.
 They can access the website anytime through a split-screen view.

 Platforms Supported: Windows, macOS, Linux, Android, iOS, Basic Phones

 You might very well remember using Opera Mini on your Java-enabled mobile phone.
 Probably, the oldest web browser that’s currently receiving active development, Opera almost got diminished due to the success of Chrome.

 Still, it improved itself, and now it’s worthy enough to find a place in the list of best internet browsers in 2022 for Windows 10/11 and other desktop operating systems.
 It’s often considered as the best Firefox alternative by many people.

 The desktop version of the web browser includes some features that are usually designed for smartphones, like, a data compression mode and battery saver.
 Other exciting features the Opera can flaunt are in-built ad-blocker, screenshot tool, cryptomining prevention, VPN service, currency converter, etc.

-Just like other browsers for Windows, Opera also supports cross-device sync to make the browsing available on all devices where you use your Opera account.
+Just like other browsers for Windows, Opera also supports cross-device sync.
+But those without an account can use the Flow feature that works via QR code scans.
 However, the standout feature is the Opera Turbo feature that compresses web traffic and makes it one of the best web browsers for those who have low bandwidth.

 More than 1000 extensions are available for Opera.
 However, one sense of satisfaction comes from knowing that users can install Chrome extensions in Opera.
 That’s because the browser has started using the same engine as Chromium and made it to the list of best web browsers for Windows.